Why should I get involved?

 Many get involved for several or all of these reasons.

 Some people get involved in PLC to help protect the environment and conserve our biodiversity.
-Nearly 1000 of our native plants and animals, and many of our unique ecological communities in NSW, are threatened with extinction.
+Nearly 1,000 of our native plants and animals, and many of our unique ecological communities in NSW, are under threat of becoming extinct.

 There are many places in NSW where we need to place ecosystems or habitat for threatened species under conservation management, so we can secure these threatened species in the wild for the future.
 Under the government’s Biodiversity Conservation Investment Strategy, the BCT is investing in conservation agreements that will help protect under-represented NSW Landscapes and other conservation priorities.
 To find our more, read about the BCT’s Conservation Management Program.